adetokunbo/haskell-overridez/README.md

 ```

-Some overrides can't be specified using `haskell-overridez` and will need to be specified in other ways.
-The two sets can be combined using `combineAllIn` instead of `allIn`:
+Some overrides can't be specified using the features of `haskell-overridez` and need to be specified directly.
+These direct overrides can be combined with the configured ones using `combineAllIn` instead of `allIn`:

 ```nix